 Foil-Busting Burrito Fun

-If you use these two ordering tricks plus the other four the intern suggests, you’ll have a gigantic meal, a burrito so large that you’ll have to double-wrap it with two tortillas ordered on the side.
+If you use these two Chipotle hacks plus the other four ordering tricks the intern suggests, you’ll have a gigantic meal, a burrito so large that you’ll have to double-wrap it with two tortillas ordered on the side.
 In fact, you’ll get a burrito that weighs up to 86% more than a normal burrito from Chipotle.

 After parsing out and weighing the ingredients of each burrito during the experiment (going to guess he used a few forks for this, not his hands), Grosz reassembled the burritos and left them for the masses in the office kitchen.